qutheory/cloud-documentation/docs/server-setup/general/sending-emails.md

         smtp_fromName: "My awesome APP"
 ```

-The following settings would setup the following in
+This will automatically generate the following file in
 `Config/secrets/mail.json`

 ```JSON